 2) It may seem too good to be true

-The majority of people looking for a dual boiler espresso machine would expect to find something looking like this:
+The majority of people looking for a dual boiler espresso coffee machine would expect to find something looking like this:

 Check Price - Shop Coffee

-The Sage Dual boiler looks more like the other Sage machines, which to some of the more seasoned home barista crowd looks too much like a modern kitchen appliance, and not enough like a representative espresso machine.
+The Sage Dual boiler looks more like the other Sage machines, which to some of the more seasoned home barista crowd looks too much like a modern kitchen appliance, and not enough like a representative espresso coffee machine.

 For some people this is a blessing.
 If you’re a coffee-swigging bloke with a tea-drinking wife (as I am) she might not be best pleased about you spending the cost of a decent holiday on a machine that will take up half the kitchen worktop & looks like it might come to life and attack her while you’re out.

 Sage machines on the other hand, are made to fit in nicely in modern kitchens.
-They’re inoffensive to look at – they do look really much at home in a domestic kitchen.
+They’re inoffensive to look at – they do look extremely much at home in a domestic kitchen.
 I think this is what offends the senses of some of the more hardcore home barista crowd who prefer their traditional espresso coffee machines to look like traditional espresso coffee machines.

-Re seeming too good to be true, the Sage Dual Boiler is a dual boiler machine, with a PID, with a heated group, and with a lot of other features, for around the price of an entry degree heat exchanger machine.
+Re seeming too good to be true, the Sage Dual Boiler is a dual boiler machine, with a PID, with a heated group, and with a lot of other features, for around the price of an entry extent heat exchanger machine.

 If someone launched a car that appeared to have all the same features as an Audi Q7 for the price of the Ford Mondeo, would you be sceptical?
-Well, you might not be, I might not be as I don’t know a thing about cars, nevertheless car enthusiasts would probably look down their noses at it for rather some time before finally accepting it, if it’s for real.
+Well, you might not be, I might not be as I don’t understand a thing about cars, nevertheless car enthusiasts would probably look down their noses at it for rather some time before finally accepting it, if it’s for genuine.

 Potential issues in more depth